marked42/learning-notes/web/web.md

     ```http
     Origin: http://www.example.com
     ```
-1. Server responds according to target resource cross-origin authority.
+1. Server responds according to target resource cross-origin acccessibility.
     1. Target resrouce is allowed to be accessed from specific origin.
         ```http
         Access-Control-Allow-Origin: http://www.example.com
         Vary: Origin
         ```
-    1. An error page if server does not allow the cross-origin request.
     1. Target resource is allowed be accessed from any origin.
 It's often used when resource is intended to be completely public and accessible to everyone.
         ```http
         Access-Control-Allow-Origin: *
         ```
+    1. An error page if server does not allow the cross-origin request.

 #### [Preflighted Requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS#Preflighted_requests)

+Preflighted requests contains two requests: a preflight request at first, then an actual request on successful preflight request.
 A request is a preflighted request if any of following conditions is met.

 1. Request uses following methods.
     - `PUT`